Customer Workspace Software: The Definitive Buyer's Guide

 Ask for references from companies your size, in your industry, with a similar tech stack.
 A workspace that works brilliantly for a 50-person startup might struggle with enterprise complexity.
 And vice versa.

-Start with CRM, product analytics, and support.
-These three tools contain the lion’s share of your customer intelligence.
+What works: start with your core three.
+For most B2B SaaS companies, that's CRM, product analytics, and support.
+These three tools contain roughly 80 percent of the customer intelligence your team needs daily.
 Get them connected.
-Validate that identity resolution is working.
-Make sure data flows in real time.
+Validate that identity resolution is working correctly across all three.
+Confirm data flows in real time.
+This should take one to two weeks, not one to two months.

-Set them loose with real tasks: preparing for renewal calls, identifying at-risk accounts, reviewing portfolio health.
+Give them real tasks from day one: preparing for renewal calls, identifying at-risk accounts, reviewing portfolio health.
 Track how long these tasks take compared to the old way.
-You want hard numbers for the business case.
+You want specific numbers.
+"Renewal prep dropped from 35 minutes to 4 minutes."
+That is the proof that gets the next team to adopt.

 Is Customer Workspace Software Right for You?